cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 2 TCYB allocated to the community pool in `cyber` networkd.
 During euler-5 we expect from community some experiments with governance.
 All governance decisions of testnet will be migrated to mainnet.

 ## `euler-4` rewards
 Thanks for helping our early validators in `euler-4` testnet.
 They're running their nodes for the year for the Great future.
+All rewards in that discipline will be distributed to validators per capita.

 ## Conclusion

+In fact, at first glance, the `euler-5` distribution and the Game rules look pretty complex.
+It's true.
+We expect the `cyber` network will be launch with a load knowledge graph and nice distribution.
+The Game will help to achieve this.
+This is a good chance for all of you become early adopters of the #fuckgoogle philosophy and the Great Web.
+Do it.